archeofoss/2021/index.md

 ## Abstract Submission

 After applying using the following **[ Form link](https://forms.gle/M39XmAgGCG8LeprL7)** the Organizing Committee will forward the response of acceptance or rejection of the proposal no later than June 30 th, 2021.
-Through the admission email will be sent a template with the general guidelines, will also request you to upload on Easy Chair a short abstract (maximum 500 characters), a short biography of the author/research group (for a total of maximum 500 characters), the proposal in pdf (maximum 5000 characters) accompanied by a maximum of three images, captions and bibliography.
+Through the admission email will be sent a template with the general guidelines, will also request you to upload on Easy Chair a short abstract (maximum 500 characters), a short biography of the author/research group (for a total of maximum 500 characters), the proposal in pdf (maximum 7500 characters) accompanied by one image, captions and bibliography.
 The aforementioned material must be submitted peremptorily by **September 1<sup>st</sup>**, 2021.
 Text and images must be available under a CC BY-SA 3.0 license.<br>
 **Please note that if your proposal is not received by the required deadline and does not fully meet the guidelines, it may not be considered for the conference**.

 # CALL FOR WORKSHOPS